SolansPuig/Tarbora/Readme.md

 Check out my Patreon at https://www.patreon.com/tarbora

+You can read the thesis (written in Catalan language) at https://upcommons.upc.edu/handle/2117/335679

 ## Some pictures

 ![Test with lights and emissive materials](Resources/light.png?raw=true "Test with lights and emissive materials.")